Generated alpine river planning image representing the Hood River in Oregon, not an exact location photo

 The Deschutes, Crooked, or Sandy are stronger backup calls when the Hood loses clarity or access confidence.

-East Fork Trail #650 corridor
+East Fork Trail #650 area

 Forest Service walk-in access along the East Fork with multiple places to fish when the trail is open.

-Dog River Trailhead corridor
+Dog River Trailhead area

 A Highway 35 access point near the East Fork crossing that helps keep upper-basin scouting grounded.